eye-division/clarebassett/news/_posts/2018-06-01-cupola-gallery.md

     mime_type: image/jpeg
 ---

-I have been invited by Karen and Graham at the Cupola Gallery in Sheffield, to have a solo exhibition with them in June/ July next year.
+I have been invited by Karen and Graham at the Cupola Gallery in Sheffield, to have a solo exhibition with them in June/ July 2018.
 Looking forward to putting it together.

 **Solo Exhibition**<br>Sheffield June/July 2018